Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Introduction

 We note that our proof of Theorem \ref{thm:H1BMOduality} trivially works also in the one-parameter setting, thus answering to the positive the question posed in \cite{Isralowitz_2017} about the extension of the one parameter two matrix weighted $\mathrm{H}^1$-BMO duality proved there from $p=2$ to arbitrary exponents $1<p<\infty.$

 The duality result of Theorem \ref{thm:H1BMOduality} coupled with Theorem \ref{thm:FeffermanSteinPointwiseWeightedMaximal} yields readily two-matrix weighted bounds for biparameter paraproducts, see Proposition \ref{prop:pureparaproducts} and Proposition \ref{prop:mixedparaproducts} below.
-These yield in turn already some two matrix weighted upper bounds for bicommutators, see Subsection~\ref{subsec:bicommutators} below.
+These in turn yield some two matrix weighted upper bounds for bicommutators, see Subsection~\ref{subsec:bicommutators} below.